patrickfletcher/patrickfletcher.github.io/lights.md

 <img src="{{ site.url }}/assets/led/lantern open.jpg" alt="Icosahedral lantern - internal view"  style="width: 100%"/>
 </p>

-The pattern on the outer layer is an example of a reaction diffusion pattern - specifically, I simulated the Gray-Scott equations on the surface of an icosahedron using [Ready](https://github.com/GollyGang/ready).
+The pattern on the outer layer is an example of a reaction diffusion pattern.
+I simulated the Gray-Scott equations on the surface of an icosahedron using [Ready](https://github.com/GollyGang/ready).
 To play with these patterns interactively, check out [Robert Munafo's Gray Scott Explorer](http://mrob.com/pub/comp/xmorphia/ogl/index.html).

 The LEDs are driven using the excellent [Pixelblaze v3 controller](https://www.bhencke.com/pixelblaze).